lukaszlew/iglo_elo/README.md

 Player motivation.
 This system does not have any gamification incentives.
 It uses data efficiently and converges rather quickly.
 It can be compared to hidden MMR used for match-making in games like Starcraft 2, not to the player-visible motivating points with many bonuses.

+## If it so accurate why other systems are not using it?

+Typical ELO systems (like EGD) use every game result only once and update rating based on it.
+This model did 1500 passes over the data until it converged (and the first pass would be more or less like EGD).
+So many passes is too expensive when the number of games is as big as EGD.

 ## Model details